mwardio/streamlit-docker-shell/README.md

 # streamlit-docker-shell
-A bare bones project shell for developing and deploying a Streamlit app via Docker.
+A bare bones project shell for deploying a Streamlit app via Docker, including server configuration (`.streamlit/config.toml`) to facilitate local development with live updates.

 ## How to use: